The Majestic (film): Critical response

-The Majestic received mixed to unfavorable reviews from critics.
+The Majestic received generally negative reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film has a rating of 42% based on 142 reviews, with an average rating of 4.90/10.
 The website's critical consensus reads, "Ponderous and overlong, The Majestic drowns in forced sentimentality and resembles a mish mash of other, better films."
 On Metacritic, the film has a score of 27 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Kenneth Turan of Los Angeles Times commented that it was a "derivative, self satisfied fable that couldn't be more treacly and simple-minded if it tried".

 One exception to this was Roger Ebert, who awarded the film three and a half stars and praised the film and its ideals: "It flies the flag in honor of our World War II heroes, and evokes nostalgia for small-town movie palaces and the people who run them...
 Frank Darabont has deliberately tried to make the kind of movie Capra made, about decent small-town folks standing up for traditional American values.
 In an age of Rambo patriotism, it is good to be reminded of Capra patriotism – to remember that America is not just about fighting and winning, but about defending our freedoms."
 Ebert also praised Jim Carrey's performance stating that he "has never been better or more likable".

 In 2008 interview with Empire magazine, Darabont said,The Majestic is a movie I'm very proud of and I really love.
 It achieved exactly what I set out to make.
 And I find it very moving.
 But in your very magazine, somebody who praised the hell out of Shawshank said, "Frank Darabont needs to apologise for making The Majestic."
 And I thought, "Really?
 What did I do?
 I need to apologise?
 Kiss my ass!"